dev-nyro/atenex-services/embedding-service/full_codebase.md

 if __name__ == "__main__":
-    # Uvicorn is typically run by Gunicorn in production.
-This is for local dev.
-    # Gunicorn config (workers, etc.) will be handled by gunicorn_conf.py when deployed.
     port_to_run = settings.PORT
     log_level_main = settings.LOG_LEVEL.lower()
+    reload_flag = True # Typically true for local dev
+    workers_uvicorn = 1 # Uvicorn manages its own loop for dev; Gunicorn handles workers in prod

+    # Check if running in an environment where reload might be problematic (e.g. some debuggers)
+    # or if a specific env var is set to disable it for Windows debugging.
+    if os.getenv("APP_ENV_PROD_LIKE_LOCAL_DEV") == "true" or sys.platform == "win32" and os.getenv("POETRY_ACTIVE"):
+        # Could disable reload on Windows if it causes issues with debugger or CUDA context
+        # reload_flag = False
+        pass

     print(f"----- Starting {settings.PROJECT_NAME} locally on port {port_to_run} (Provider: {settings.ACTIVE_EMBEDDING_PROVIDER}) -----")
     uvicorn.run(
         "app.main:app",
         host="0.0.0.0",
         port=port_to_run,
-        reload=True, # Reload for local dev
+        reload=reload_flag,
         log_level=log_level_main,
-        workers=1 # For local dev, uvicorn manages its own loop.
-Gunicorn workers setting is for prod.
+        workers=workers_uvicorn
     )

-# JFU 2
 ```

 ## File: `app\utils\__init__.py`